vanathir/DH150-Assignment_1/README.md

     - Ex. help page, faqs, search, chatbot
     - Contiki's website has a chat bar as well as FAQ page which allows the user to get through the site and have their questions answered in a timely manner.
 However, it was not designed well because the you had to go through various FAQ pages before you could even reach your question.
 It was a multi-step process to something that could have been done very simply, and thus was frustrating.
     ![Screen Shot 2020-01-13 at 11 21 41 PM](https://user-images.githubusercontent.com/59623119/72322562-791ba480-365b-11ea-97e4-07427ab34403.png)

+### Airbnb Website and App

+The second website that I will be using for this activity is the Airbnb website/app.
+This is an online way for people to choose a short period of time to live at someone's estate rather than a hotel.
+It allows people to travel to another place but stay somewhere homey and welcoming in contrast to a hotel room.
+It is an extremely popular way for people to find places to stay, and has become widely popular over the past few years.
+Despite this, the website could apply UX heuristics better.

+Here is a picture of the app and website when you first open it up: